Testing ROI

 Performance testing ensures that your application withstands high volumes of traffic and can deliver a good user experience to visitors.
 Obviously, that is a good thing.
 But how does performance testing translate into dollars?

-In this blog post, we break down how much you can save and earn from conducting performance testing (performance testing ROI) and the cost of application downtime.
-We’re also excited to share an online testing ROI calculator you can use to calculate your own unique performance testing ROI.
+In this blog post, I break down how much I discovered testers can save and earn from conducting performance testing (performance testing ROI) and the cost of application downtime.
+I'm also excited to share an online testing ROI calculator you can use to calculate your own unique performance testing ROI.

 Performance testing ensures your software can effectively handle traffic loads.
 By conducting performance testing, your developers and testers can preemptively identify any bottlenecks, scalability issues, and potential failures that will impact application speed and functionality.
 When these issues are fixed early and often (shifting left), organizations can ensure application quality and value.